olexale/flutter_roadmap/FlutterRoadmap.md

   You need to understand how networking works and know all the magic in frontend-backend communication.
 Use code generation in production.

   **Chopper** and **json_serializable** are your best friends here.

+* **Error Handling**
+  * Try-Catch (Must have)
+  * Async, Await (Must have)

+   Error Handling are neccessary requirement in any project.
+It help to write some action even on code Runtime errors and avoid unwanted result , app crash or failure.

+* **Native Features**
+  * AndroidManifest (Nice to have)
+  * Info.plist (Nice to have)

+   You need to understand Native features and Hardware access of platform.
+Most of these are already available at pub.dev.
+Still creating your own plugin and package will come in handy in your projects.

+  **PlatformChannel** will be used here.

 * **Simple Persistence**
   * Serializers (Must have)